 - 1 teaspoon vanilla extract

-- In a large bowl, add plain flour, baking soda, baking powder and cinnamon.
-In a small bowl, peel and mash the bananas well.
+- In a large bowl, add plain flour, baking soda, baking powder, cinnamon and salt.

-- In a large mixing bowl, add butter and sugars and beat with an electric mixer for a a couple of minutes until pale and creamy.
+- In a large mixing bowl, add butter and sugars and beat with an electric mixer on medium speed for 1-2 minutes until pale and creamy.
 Add vanilla and eggs, one at a time, beating until combined.

 - Add 1/2 of the dry ingredients to the butter mixture, along with buttermilk and the mashed banana.
 Gently beat until just combined.
 Then add remaining dry ingredients.

 - To make the cream cheese frosting, add butter and cream cheese to a large mixing bowl.
-Beat with an electric mixer for 2-3 minutes until smooth and creamy.
+Beat with an electric mixer on medium speed for 2-3 minutes until smooth and creamy.
 Add vanilla.

 - Add sugar, 1 cup at a time, and continue to beat until smooth.
 Generously frost the top of your banana cake once it’s completely cooled.